 Medicare - The Federal health insurance program for people 65 years of age or older, some people under age 65 with certain disabilities, and people with End-Stage Renal Disease (generally those with permanent kidney failure who need dialysis or a kidney transplant).
-People with Medicare can get their Medicare health coverage through Original Medicare, a PACE plan, or a Medicare Advantage Plan.

-Medicare Advantage Open Enrollment Period - The time period from January 1 until March 31 when members in a Medicare Advantage plan can cancel their plan enrollment and switch to another Medicare Advantage plan, or obtain coverage through Original Medicare.
+Medicare Advantage Open Enrollment Period - The time period from January 1 until March 31 when members in a Medicare Advantage plan can cancel their plan enrollment and switch to another Medicare Advantage plan or obtain coverage through Original Medicare.
 If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time.
 The Medicare Advantage Open Enrollment Period is also available for a 3-month period after an individual is first eligible for Medicare.